-We recently created the World’s Worst Email, which breaks nearly single marketing and design best practice imaginable, and mailed it to a subsets of our subscribers.
+We once created the World’s Worst Email, which breaks nearly single marketing and design best practice imaginable, and mailed it to a subsets of our subscribers.
 Although an over-the-top exercise, as the stats below confirmed, it proved to be a great device for shining a spotlight on why marketers should invest more resources in email design.

 Some experts say that good design relates to humankind’s wellbeing.
 I don’t know about that but, on its most basic level, email design reinforces a company’s image.
 After all, email is the primary channel most sellers use to stay in front of their customers.
 That’s a big deal.

 More directly though, email design is powerful contributor to increasing profitability and user-satisfaction.
 How your customer feels, and therefore if they’re going to engage and buy, is initially influenced by the design of an email.
 It’s the gateway to meaningful actions.

 An let’s not forget that the world is rapidly moving to mobile.
 In fact, there is close to a 50% chance you are reading this post from a mobile device right now.
 That’s also true for email opens and clicks; needless to say you’ll want to truly embrace mobile-friendly email design as part of your strategy.